 Jill Dimond holds a Ph.D. in Human Centered Computing from Georgia Tech and a BSE in Computer Science from the University of Michigan.
 She has published scholarly works at the intersection of technology and social justice.
 She is an animal and apple cider lover.

 Before joining Sassafras in February 2017, Devney Hamilton developed software with an education technology company, community organizers, and Atomic Object.
 She has also taught with Girls Who Code.
 She's happy to be back home in the Midwest after studying Anthropology and Computer Science at Stanford University.
 She's a member of the Funding Queerly Giving Circle and an enthusiastic supporter of We The People Growers Association.
+She became a worker/owner in October 2018.

 This team member joined Sassafras Tech Collective in September 2015 and became a full worker/owner in June 2016.
 They bring to Sassafras extensive coding knowledge and experience, especially with Ruby on Rails, and a deep commitment to social justice.